 Object Detection with a Raspberry Pi and OpenCV

-This post is an update to the code from this blog by Tim from Core Electronics: “Object and Animal Recognition With Raspberry Pi and OpenCV”.
+This post is a demonstration of how to perform AI object detection in real time using a Raspberry Pi with the official camera module.
+It is an update to the code from this blog by Tim from Core Electronics: “Object and Animal Recognition With Raspberry Pi and OpenCV”.

-The main problem found when following this guide was it uses OpenCV to capture the image from the camera, however I could not get OpenCV to work with the official Raspberry Pi camera module that plugs into the CSI camera port, which is the camera I have.
-One source I read suggests OpenCV image capture only works with USB web cams.
-I do not have one to test that.
+The main problem I had with this code was it uses OpenCV to capture the image from the camera, however I could not get OpenCV to work with the official Raspberry Pi camera module that plugs into the CSI camera port, which is the only camera I have.
+One source I read suggests OpenCV image capture only works with USB web cams but I do not have a USB web cam available.

-There is another Python module called “camerapi” for capturing images from the official camera module, however this does not work with the 64-bit version of the Raspberry Pi OS (I am using “bookworm” released in March 2024 which is the current recommended version at the time of writing).
-There is an alternative more recent module called “camerapi2” that does work with the 64-bit Raspberry Pi OS however.
+There is an alternative Python module called picamera for capturing images from the official camera module, however this module does not work with the 64-bit version of the Raspberry Pi OS.
+I am using “bookworm” released in March 2024 which is the current recommended version at the time of writing.
+There is an updated version of the module though called picamera2 that does work with the 64-bit Raspberry Pi OS.

 sudo apt install -y python3-picamera2